icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-123-24th-january-2019.md

 (no. 5)](https://icatproject.org/wp-content/uploads/2017/12/ICAT_F2F_2017_Ideas_Future_Direction.pdf#5)
 from the Face to face – but not yet implemented

-George: Study entity in the current schema is mostly interchangable with proposed concept of proposal.
+George: Study entity in the current schema is mostly interchangeable with proposed concept of proposal.

 Rolf: HZB only mints DOIs for publications, not data itself.
 Believes